Your first physiotherapy visit

-Your first physiotherapy visit is called "the assessment".
+Your first physiotherapy visit is called an assessment.
 This initial visit is usually about an hour long during which I complete a comprehensive assessment of your problem, we talk about the best treatment options that I can provide, and get you involved in your own recovery.

 You'll come away with a clear understanding of your diagnosis and a plan for recovery.

 During your first physiotherapy visit you'll be assessed, treated, and maybe even given some homework

 The assessment may involve various tests, measuring strength, range of motion, flexibility, posture, coordination, respiration, muscle performance and motor function.
 During your visit we will also take a thorough medical history.
 Based on all the information, you and your therapist together will agree on an individualized treatment plan that is right for you.
 This will include a strategy for your recovery and a targeted and realistic outcome.
 We aim to create a personable environment for you to feel zero hesitation to ask questions about anything you want to know.